-- 1. Always use microwavable containers and cover them with lids or vented plastic wrap. - Never use tight-sealing plastic covers.
+- 1. Always use microwavable containers and cover them with lids or vented plastic wrap. - 2.
+Never use tight-sealing plastic covers.
 They can prevent steam from escaping and cause food to overcook. - 3.
 Match the amount to the size of the container.
 Fill containers at least half full for best results. - 4.
 Be sure the outside of the cooking container and the inside of the microwave oven are dry before placing food in the oven.
-Beads of moisture turning into steam can mislead the sensor.
+Beads of moisture turning into steam can mislead the sensor. - 5.
+If the food is not as hot as you would like after using the sensor cook or reheat function, use Cook Time to continue heating.
+Do not repeat the sensor options in succession on the same food.